mo7medsalah7/respberry-pi/docker/README.md

 The `questdb` service in your Docker Compose file defines a QuestDB container.
 The following sections explain the different components of the service:

-* **image:** Specifies the QuestDB Docker image to use.
+* `image` Specifies the QuestDB Docker image to use.
 In this case, the `questdb/questdb:7.3` image is used.
-* **ports:** Maps the container's ports to the host's ports.
+* `ports` Maps the container's ports to the host's ports.
 This allows you to access the QuestDB database from the host machine.
-* **volumes:** Mounts a host directory to a directory inside the container.
+* `volumes` Mounts a host directory to a directory inside the container.
 This allows you to store QuestDB data on the host machine.
-* **environment:** Sets environment variables for QuestDB.
+* `environment` Sets environment variables for QuestDB.
 In this case, the `QDB_PG_USER` and `QDB_PG_PASSWORD` environment variables are set.

 ## Grafana